AudioEmerge/StereoFilter/README.md

 # StereoFilter

-This repository provides the source code and the vst implementation of an infinate impulse response filter implementated using the Juce framework.
+This repository provides the source code and the VST implementation of an infinite impulse response filter implemented using the JUCE framework.
 The plugin offers separate low and high pass filters for the left and the right channels.

 # Author
 Augoustinos Tsiros